Sociology: Social pre-wiring

-Social pre-wiring deals with the study of fetal social behavior and social interactions in a multi-fetal environment.
+Social pre-wiring concerns the study of foetal social behaviour and interactions in a multi-foetal environment.
 Specifically, social pre-wiring refers to the ontogeny of social interaction.
-Also informally referred to as, "wired to be social".
+Also informally referred to as "wired to be social".
 The theory questions whether there is a propensity to socially oriented action already present before birth.
-Research in the theory concludes that newborns are born into the world with a unique genetic wiring to be social.
+Research in the field concludes that newborns are born with a unique genetic wiring for social behaviour.

-Circumstantial evidence supporting the social pre-wiring hypothesis can be revealed when examining newborns' behavior.
+Circumstantial evidence supporting the social pre-wiring hypothesis can be revealed when examining newborns' behaviour.
 Newborns, not even hours after birth, have been found to display a preparedness for social interaction.
 This preparedness is expressed in ways such as their imitation of facial gestures.
-This observed behavior cannot be attributed to any current form of socialization or social construction.
-Rather, newborns most likely inherit to some extent social behavior and identity through genetics.
+This observed behaviour cannot be attributed to any current form of socialization or social construction.
+Rather, newborns most likely inherit to some extent social behaviour and identity through genetics.

-Principal evidence of this theory is uncovered by examining Twin pregnancies.
-The main argument is, if there are social behaviors that are inherited and developed before birth, then one should expect twin foetuses to engage in some form of social interaction before they are born.
-Thus, ten foetuses were analyzed over a period of time using ultrasound techniques.
-Using kinematic analysis, the results of the experiment were that the twin foetuses would interact with each other for longer periods and more often as the pregnancies went on.
-Researchers were able to conclude that the performance of movements between the co-twins were not accidental but specifically aimed.
+The principal evidence for this theory is uncovered by examining Twin pregnancies.
+The main argument is, if there are social behaviour that are inherited and developed before birth, then one should expect twin foetuses to engage in some form of social interaction before they are born.
+Thus, 10 foetuses were analysed over time using ultrasound.
+Using kinematic analysis, the experiment found that the twin foetuses interacted with each other for longer periods and more often as the pregnancies progressed.
+Researchers concluded that the movements between the co-twins were not accidental but specifically aimed.

 The social pre-wiring hypothesis was proved correct: The central advance of this study is the demonstration that 'social actions' are already performed in the second trimester of gestation.
-Starting from the 14th week of gestation twin foetuses plan and execute movements specifically aimed at the co-twin.
+Starting from the 14th week of gestation, twin foetuses plan and execute movements specifically aimed at the co-twin.
 These findings force us to predate the emergence of social behavior: when the context enables it, as in the case of twin foetuses, other-directed actions are not only possible but predominant over self-directed actions.